 Despite the happy-sounding title, I'm talking about falling in a very little sense.
 The combination of lithium-induced clumsiness and cobblestone streets was bound to catch up to me.
 It was around 6am and I was walking to the train station to catch an early train to Pompeii.
 I was crossing a street and completely wiped… Continue reading Falling head over heels for Italy

 Travelling has always been a major passion of mine.
 Unfortunately depression makes it rather hard to feel passionate about much of anything, but in an attempt to get myself a bit more excited about my upcoming trip to Italy I thought I'd do a post covering the places I've managed to tick off my travel… Continue reading Places ticked off my bucket list

 Travelling has always been a passion of mine.
-In the 10 years since I developed depression, my illness has certainly gotten its hands dirty interfering in my travel plans and hopping along for the ride.
-So much for trip cancellation insurance In 2007, I had planned to do an organized tour across China, Mongolia, and … Continue reading Travelling with depression as a carry-on
+Since I got sick, travelling with depression means my illness gets its hands dirty interfering in my travel plans and hopping along for the ride.
+So much for trip cancellation insurance In 2007, I had planned to do an organized tour across China, Mongolia, and Russia with… Continue reading Travelling with depression as a carry-on